TrogonStack/aipm/README.md

 mise use -g ubi:TrogonStack/aipm

 # Or download pre-built binary for your platform
-# See INSTALLATION.md for platform-specific download commands
+# See docs/how-to/installation.md for platform-specific download commands

-# Initialize (auto-detects Cursor or Claude Code)
+# Initialize (creates .aipm/ directory structure)
 aipm init

 # Add a marketplace